KiFoundation/domo-pay-demo/README.md

 `RESULT_OK` show that the payment process si a success.
 In other case `RESULT_CANCELED` or all other value show that the process has been stopped or failed.

 In all cases an intent will be tranmit containing the uuid of the `Charge` uuid, , allowing you to check its status on your side.
+If you did not get any intent and uuid, so the payment is failed before or during the **checkout request**

 **Kotlin Example**